rauschma/markcheck/doc/manual/quick-start.md

 Markcheck writes each code block to disk and applies shell commands to it.
 The commands are determined by the language of the code block:

 * You can check out the defaults via `markcheck --print-config`.
-* The defaults can be changed inside Markdown files and via `markcheck-data/markcheck-config.json5`
+* The defaults can be changed inside Markdown files and via `markcheck-data/markcheck-config.json5`.
+See [the reference](./reference.md#configuration) for more information.

 The defaults look like this: